Undergraduate Student Regulations

 Courses Taken at Other Academic Institutions

-Courses that a USF student takes at other colleges or universities in programs not affiliated with USF will not be counted in the student's cumulative grade point average unless specifically authorized by the dean.
+Approved courses that a USF student completes at another institution not affiliated with USF will not be counted in the student's cumulative grade point average.

 Academic probation constitutes a serious warning that a student's academic record is unsatisfactory and that failure to improve the record will lead to dismissal from the University.